Haythem Jouini

-Haythem Jouini (هيثم جويني; born 7 May 1993) is a Tunisian footballer who plays for Al Mokawloon Al Arab as a striker.
+Haythem Jouini (هيثم جويني; born 7 May 1993) is a Tunisian professional footballer who plays as a forward.

 Club career

 Espérance Tunis

 A youth exponent from Espérance de Tunis, Jouini was promoted to the first team in July 2012.
 He made his senior debut for the club on 10 November, coming on as a late substitute for Emmanuel Clottey in a 2–1 away win against Olympique Béja.

 Jouini scored his first goal as a senior on 25 November 2012, netting the first in a 3–0 home win against Olympique du Kef.
 He scored a brace in a 5–1 home routing of JS Kairouan on 8 December, and added a hat-trick in a 4–1 success at Olympique du Kef the following 24 February, finishing his first senior season with eight goals.

 Jouini appeared in 15 matches during the 2013–14 campaign, but scored only two goals as his side was crowned champions.
 He would only score another brace on 27 April 2016, netting Esperance's all goals in a 2–0 home win against CA Bizertin.

 On 28 August 2016, Jouini extended his contract with Espérance until 2020.